zachtjones/Multi-Language-Classifier/README.md

 ## Tasks left to implement

-  - Boosting on the decision trees, and threshold/weighted testing
   - Neural network learning
     - using linear combinations at each node (result = a + bx + cy + dz + ..., where a-... are learned weights)
     - customize the amount of hidden layers (0+) and the number of nodes per hidden layer